munkhdorj-m/Python-exercise-20-String-1/README.md

 **Problem:**

-Find the sum of the first n numbers from 1.
+Check if a given string is a palindrome (reads the same forward and backward).

 **Example:**

-	Input: 5
+	Input: "madam"
-	Output: 15
+	Output: True

- 	Input: 11
+	Input: "racecar"
-	Output: 66
+	Output: True

-  	Input: 3
+	Input: "hello"
-	Output: 6
+	Output: False

 ---